Classes Near Me Classes Near Me

 Tech Careers in Charlotte

 Tech isn’t just thriving in Charlotte, it's one of the few industries that is literally struggling to fill open jobs.
 Those with existing roles or just starting a career in tech in Charlotte could not find a better place to be, as the workplace landscape tilted globally in 2020.
 Charlotte's top employment sectors are finance, healthcare, research and analysis, manufacturing and IT, and job boards post hundreds of jobs per week searching for candidates to fill roles from entry-level through to executive positions.
 Companies cite their biggest needs are for project management, product design, and all engineering fields, and many are willing to help offset the cost of training driven, promising people.
-Charlotte-based technical training institute Tech Talent South has teamed up with the city of Charlotte to get people training in computer coding to help make them qualify for the plethora of jobs available.
+Charlotte-based technical training institute Tech Talent South has teamed up with the city of Charlotte to get people training in computer coding to help make them qualify for the many jobs available.

 Those with tech experience don’t have to limit themselves to working in a company that is entirely technology-focused.
 Charlotte’s most in-demand roles include statistician, credit counselor, operations analytics, and all levels of healthcare professionals.
 Within any business hiring for those roles, tech-savvy candidates can offer their skills with the confidence of knowing they’re working in a secure field.
 Seven employers in Charlotte are businesses that have made the Fortune 500 list and are an excellent source for careers at any level.
 Fortune 500 companies in Charlotte such as MetLife, Lowes, Nucor, and Time Warner Cable are just a few of the best-known names that have announced they are pushing hard to find qualified and eager new team members.

 Built In Charlotte is the one-stop-shop for everything about technology in the city.
-The website provided real-time updates on job opportunities, breaking news, and chances to network.
+The website provides real-time updates on job opportunities, breaking news, and chances to network.
 According to a report by the Charlotte Observer, tech job growth in Queen City has been outpacing the national average by growing 30% over the past five years.
 As the home of Bank of America’s global headquarters and Wells Fargo’s East Coast division headquarters, the city has a long-standing reputation as a banking capital, making it a mecca for those in FinTech.
 Although finance is the most actively hiring sector in Charlotte, cybersecurity, robotics, and AI are all additional areas where there is a surplus of jobs available to tech talent.
 At Lowe’s new 23-floor center headquarters, 2,000 newly hired tech professionals exemplify how much opportunity there is in the city.

 The diversity of Charlotte’s tech scene is undoubtedly a reflection of the area’s movement into an innovative age.
-The city has witnessed a surge in startups over the past several years, the region has been acquainted with the tech industry for decades.
+While the city has witnessed a surge in startups over the past several years, the region has been acquainted with the tech industry for decades.
 Companies such as LendingTree and Skookum were some of the first businesses to put Charlotte’s tech scene on the map, and countless more have followed in their footsteps.
 While many of Charlotte’s tech leaders are in the financial sector, other tremendous career opportunities can be found in big data and ecommerce.

 One of the most treasured aspects of Charlotte lies outside of the glittering city that resembles a treasure chest when viewed at night: its proximity to the shore.
 The Outer Banks (OBX to the cool kids) are barrier islands off the coast of North Carolina that boast open-sea beaches, state parks, and shipwreck diving sites, along with some of the more unusual inhabitants locals love to see.
 Wild mustangs are often spotted moving through some of the dunes, descendants of those first brought over by Spanish explorers in the 1500s.
 These amazing animals have survived hurricanes and humans and have sparked many great stories, and make for amazing backdrops against the seagrass and drifting dunes.